-I am a junior professor of practical philosophy (tenure-track) at Freie Universität in Berlin.
-My primary research is in political philosophy, feminist philosophy, moral philosophy.
-I also work on 20th Century French philosophy and philosophy of social sciences, especially economics.
+I am a junior professor of practical philosophy (tenure-track W1-W3) at Freie Universität in Berlin.
+My primary research is in political philosophy, feminist philosophy, and moral philosophy.
+I also work on 20th century French philosophy and philosophy of social sciences, especially economics.

 My first book, We Are Not Born Submissive: How Patriarchy Shapes Women's Lives was first published in French as On ne naît pas soumise, on le devient by Flammarion in 2018.
-I then authored an English version published by Princeton University Press.
+I authored an English version published by Princeton University Press.
 It has also been translated in German, Spanish, Chinese, Japanese, Korean, and translations in Turkish and Italian are underway.

 I also edited a reader of feminist philosophy entitled Textes-clés de philosophie féministe: Patriarcat, savoirs, justice and published by Vrin in 2021.